wp-plugins/social-media-widget/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.9.3

 Adds links to all of your social media and sharing site profiles.
-Icons come in 3 sizes, 4 icon styles, and 4 animations.
+Tons of icons come in 3 sizes, 4 icon styles, and 4 animations.

 == Description ==